 Once again, an in-country representative is your best resource for a marketing material review.
 They speak the language and operate in the region, so they’re aware of words, phrases, colors and symbols you should avoid.

-Adapt Sales & Marketing Channels
+Adapt Sales & Global Marketing Channels